Skip to main content

 Figure 3.
 Raised heel energy trusses extend further past the wall and are deeper at the wall, allowing room for full insulation coverage over the top plate of the exterior walls (Source: Georgia State Supplements and Amendments to the International Energy Conservation Code 2011).

 Figure 4.
-A site-built rafter roof with a raised top plate allows for more insulation underneath (Source: Georgia State Supplements and Amendments to the International Energy Conservation Code 2011).
+A site-built rafter roof with a raised top plate allows for more insulation at the attic eave (Source: Georgia State Supplements and Amendments to the International Energy Conservation Code 2011).

 3. For cathedral roofs, specify and install parallel chord trusses (Figure 5).